ruritoBlogger/Gym-FightingICE/README.md

 # gym-fightingice

-Official gym API for game FightingICE.
+Official gym API for game FightingICE for ver.
+4.40 or later.

 See http://www.ice.ci.ritsumei.ac.jp/~ftgaic/ for more information about FightingICE and the AI Competition.